BetMGM Bonus Code GOALMAX: Get $1500 Bonuses for Sunday Night Football, EPL & NBA | Goal.com US

-By using the BetMGM bonus code GOALMAX, you’ll get your stake back in bonus bets, up to $1500, if your first bet isn’t a winner.
-You can wager on today’s Colts (-3.5) vs Chiefs NFL game at Arrowhead Stadium at 1:00pm EST.
+If your first bet after claiming the BetMGM bonus code GOALMAX loses, you’ll get your stake back as bonus bets, up to $1500.
+That first bet could be on tonight’s Sunday Night Football matchup between the Denver Broncos (-5.5) and Washington Commanders at 8:20pm EST.

-In the North London Derby, Premier League rivals Arsenal and Tottenham clash at the Emirates Stadium at 11:30am EST. Later on, the defending NBA champion Oklahoma City Thunder host the Portland Trail Blazers at 7:00pm EST.
+The top two teams in the Premier League also meet at Stamford Bridge as second-placed Chelsea take on leaders Arsenal at 11:30am EST. In the NBA, the New York Knicks host the Toronto Raptors at Madison Square Garden at 6:00pm EST.

 - Claim your BetMGM promo code